 You may have heard many zero waste bloggers and advocates use the terms reduce, reuse and recycle.
-The term is called the “waste hierarchy” and specifies the actions that we need to take to reduce the amount of waste generated in everyday life.
+The term is called the “waste hierarchy” and specifies the actions needed to reduce the amount of waste generated.
 Waste has become a real problem as there isn’t such a thing as throwing something away.
 Away doesn’t exist it still has to go somewhere either to be recycled, landfilled or incinerated.

-Reduce, reuse, recycle and the additional Rs listed are hierarchical, meaning one is more important than the other if we can’t refuse, then reduce.
+Reduce, reuse, recycle and the additional Rs listed are hierarchical.
+This means one is more important than the other if we can’t refuse, then reduce.
 If you can’t reduce then reuse and so on.
 Let’s look at what each R mean and how you can implement it:

 Refuse: Say no to single-use plastic and other single-use disposable items as much as you possibly and practically can.